-Dr. Saloni Firasta-Vastani joined the faculty in 2016 after an extensive career in corporate America.
-In her 20-year career, Dr. Saloni Firasta Vastani has developed an expertise in business strategy, pricing, and analytics.
+Dr. Saloni Firasta Vastani joined the faculty in 2016 after an extensive career in corporate America.
+In her 20-year career, Vastani has developed expertise in business strategy, pricing, and analytics.
 She has experience in the travel and technology industries in both domestic and international markets including South America, Asia, and Europe.
-She has solved business problems through insightful data analytics, grounded research and leading cross-functional teams to implement the strategy.
+She has solved business problems through insightful data analytics, grounded research, and leading cross-functional teams to implement the strategy.
 Notable clients include Bain Capital, Riverside Private Equity, BCD Group, Deloitte, and The Weather Channel.

 Areas of Expertise (6)

 Goizueta Business School, Emory University: MBA 1995

 In the News (2)

 MBA students learn importance of pricing decisions in new course